What Is Shock Advertising and Should You Use It?

 Budweiser – Bud Light Slogan Mishap

-Whether it was a joke or a serious ad gone wrong, no one knows.
-People may ask why Bloomingdale ran these particular ads where they indicated that they endorse date raping?
+No one knows whether it was a joke or a severe ad gone wrong.
+People may ask why Bloomingdale ran these ads indicating that they endorse date raping?

-This ad had a lot of consumers shocked; people even compared the brand to Bill Cosby.
+This ad shocked a lot of consumers; people even compared the brand to Bill Cosby.
 This is probably not the outcome they expected.
 Bloomingdale surely regretted this campaign by saying, ”In a reflection of recent feedback, the copy we used in our current catalog was inappropriate and in poor taste.
 Bloomingdale sincerely apologizes for this error in judgment.”

 Pumas House of Hustle